-Emergency Brake Assist (EBA), or simply Brake Assist (BA), is a car safety system designed to reduce stopping distances in rapid braking situations.
+Emergency Brake Assist (EBA), or simply Brake Assist (BA), is a car safety system designed to decrease stopping distances in rapid braking situations.

 If there’s a problem with the BA system or a supporting component, the message “Service Brake Assist” may display on the dash.

-What causes the Service Brake Assist light to come on?
+What causes the Service Brake Assist light to glow?

 - Faulty sensor